AlekKras/EthicalHacking/README.md

 ***
 Author has submitted the code for educational purposes only.
 Author doesn't hold any responsibility for wrong usage of this intellectual property!
-<p style="color:red"> NEVER PERFORM ETHICAL HACKING WITHOUT THE WRITTEN PERMISSION FROM THE PRODUCT OWNER, YOU HAVE BEEN WARNED! </p>
+<span style="color:red"> NEVER PERFORM ETHICAL HACKING WITHOUT THE WRITTEN PERMISSION FROM THE PRODUCT OWNER, YOU HAVE BEEN WARNED! </span>

 ***

 ## Nmap